...

 CNC turning is a highly efficient machining process predominantly used for shaping cylindrical workpieces, although it can also handle square or hexagonal-shaped raw materials.
 At its core, CNC turning involves the use of a computer-controlled lathe that rotates the workpiece against various cutting tools.
 These tools trim and shape the material into the desired cylindrical form.

-The uniqueness of turning machine lies in its versatility and precision, governed by different spindles and speed capabilities.
+The uniqueness of the turning machine lies in its versatility and precision, governed by different spindles and speed capabilities.
 This process can be performed on both vertical and horizontal setups, each catering to specific types of workpieces and machining requirements.

 There are two main types of machines: